top of page

 Day trip to Bruges Belgium

-As an Indian traveller who typically carries at least one big bag on a trip to Europe, I would recommend staying a night in Bruges as this would mean you will have to drag your heavy suitcase from the station to your hotel.
-Also, it isnt the easiest for one to drag a suitcase over the cobblestoned streets.
-However, if you are really keen on experiencing Bruges both in the day and at night when the twinkling lights come to life in the market square, then you can stay for a night or two.
+As an Indian traveller who typically carries at least one big bag on a trip to Europe, I would not recommend staying a night in Bruges as this would mean you will have to drag your heavy suitcase from the station to your hotel.
+Also, it isn't the easiest for one to drag a suitcase over the cobblestoned streets.
+However, if you are keen on experiencing Bruges both during the day and at night when the twinkling lights come to life in the market square, then you can stay for a night or two.
 Staying over would also give you more time to explore the canals, the Belgian beer scene in Bruges by brewery hopping, taking walking tours, and food tasting tours in the idyllic medieval town with some of the best front doors I have ever seen.

 Things to do in Bruges